WHAT IS THE PADDY DAKAR ?

 Entrants must be riding road legal machines with accompanying documentation, such as Road Tax, Ownership and Insurance.
 Bearing in mind, The Paddy Dakar is not a Time-Trial

-At the briefing participants will be divided into teams of between 2 and 4 riders of their choice
+At the briefing participants will be divided into mandatory teams of between 2 and 4 riders of their choice.

-Teams will be given a Course Raider with about GPS confirmed grid reference coordinates, a hint as to the actual loaction of the marker and a detailed ordinance survey map of the area.
+Teams will be given a Course Raider with between 20 & 40 GPS confirmed grid reference coordinates, a hint as to the actual loaction of the marker and a detailed ordinance survey map of the area.

-Following the brief teams usually visit a local hostelry where they work out a route from start to finish taking in all checkpoints.
+Following the Raid and Safety brief teams usually visit a local hostelry where they work out a route from start to finish taking in all checkpoints.

-Each point will be marked with a symbol, where upon reaching the point they will take note of the symbol and continue to the next point.
+Each point will be marked, where upon reaching the point they will take note of the mark and continue to the next point.

 The course typically covers about 150 Klms mainly on minor-rural roads and off road trails